 Now that you’ve landed the fish you’ve been stalking all day long what are you going to do with ’em so they stay fresh until you can get home?
 Well, we knew you’d ask that question so we went ahead and filmed a couple of In Focus videos with Jerron, our resident kayak fishing aficionado, to show you some of your options.

 Installing a Fishfinder on a kayak can be a daunting task to people who try it for the first time.
 Trust me, I know.

 We’ve all been pretty busy over here at ACK HQ but we’ve recently taken the time to show off some of our favorite products in our ongoing series of In Focus product spotlight videos.
 We thought we’d dedicate a blog post to highlight what we’ve put in the spotlight recently.

 Over the next several weeks, you’ll be seeing a series of product reviews from our expert store staff.
 This first one comes from Jerron, ACK Assistant Store Manager for the Houston Store.

-We realize that not everyone that buys a kayak from ACK is looking to wet a line (lingo for casting a fishing line into the water) but we also know some of you may be curious or in some cases ready to jump right in.
-While fishing from a kayak is almost as simple as fishing off the bank, you do need to consider a few differences.
+We realize that not everyone that buys a kayak from ACK is looking to wet a line (lingo for casting a fishing line into the water), but we also know some of you may be curious or ready to jump right in.